How to Value Your Car When It’s a Total Loss

-In Texas, the insurance company should add the tax, title and license fees to the fair market vale of your car on the day of the crash.
+In Texas, the insurance company should add the tax, title, and license fees to the fair market value of your car on the day of the crash.

 The time-honored Kelly Blue Book is a resource that can be of assistance to you when determining the value of your car when it is determined to be a total loss.

 Not only does Kelly Blue Book have basic information about automobile values, but the company also offers specific resources that assist a car owner in determining valuation following an accident and a declaration of total loss by an insurance company.

 If your car can be repaired, is a newer model, and sustained substantial damage, you may wish to consider a claim for the diminished value of your vehicle after repair.